Düsseldorf: Shipping traffic and ports

-With the centrally located harbor in the district of the same name and the Reisholz harbor — whose expansion has been planned for a long time — two transshipment points for goods are available to Rhine shipping within the city area.
+With the centrally located harbour in the district of the same name and the Reisholz harbour — whose expansion has been planned for a long time — two transshipment points for goods are available to Rhine shipping within the city area.
 Through the Rhine, the connected canals, and the Main–Danube Canal, Düsseldorf is extensively linked to the European inland waterway network — including the Ems, Weser, Elbe, Oder, and Danube — as well as to major seaports on the North Sea and the Black Sea.
-For water sports enthusiasts, there is a sports and yacht harbor at Rheinpark Golzheim.
+There is a sports and yacht harbour at Rheinpark Golzheim.

 Between the Old Town and Kaiserswerth, passenger ships of the Weisse Flotte Düsseldorf operate regularly; before 1993, they were operated by Rheinbahn.
 Köln-Düsseldorfer Rheinschifffahrts AG (KD) also has landing stages within the city area.
 With the Langst–Kaiserswerth Rhine ferry and the ferry between Urdenbach and Zons, two car ferries are still in service.
 A third car ferry operated between Himmelgeist and Uedesheim until the opening of the Flehe Bridge in 1979.
 Today, on Sundays in good weather, a passenger ferry with bicycle transport operates there.
 For several years now, passenger ferries have also operated between the Rheinkirmes fairgrounds and the Old Town.

 Culture

-Düsseldorf also enjoys high regard in terms of culture, art, and modern architecture.
-In addition to the large North Rhine-Westphalia Art Collection and numerous other museums and galleries, the city is home to the internationally renowned Düsseldorf Art Academy, which produced the Düsseldorf School of Painting in the 19th century and the Düsseldorf School of Photography in the 20th century.
+Düsseldorf is one of Germany’s arts and culture hubs.
+Elector Jan Wellem and his wife Anna Maria Luisa de' Medici of Tuscany, were patrons of Düsseldorf's first significant cultural activities in the 17th and 18th centuries.
+In addition to the large North Rhine-Westphalia Art Collection and other museums and galleries, the city is home to the renowned Düsseldorf Art Academy, which produced the Düsseldorf School of Painting in the 19th century and the Düsseldorf School of Photography in the 20th century.
 Well-known stages such as the Schauspielhaus and the Kom(m)ödchen are represented in the city.
 Moreover, several of Germany’s popular musicians and poets were born in Düsseldorf or made the city their home.
-Prominent architects have realized their projects not only in the Media Harbor.

-Elector Jan Wellem and his wife Anna Maria Luisa de' Medici of Tuscany, were patrons of Düsseldorf's first significant cultural activities in the 17th and 18th centuries.
-Heinrich Heine, whose 200th birthday was celebrated in 1997 and who originally had a proposed memorial in the city dedicated to him; Clara and Robert Schumann; and Felix Mendelssohn, are the most prominent artists related to the city, which is home to a distinguished Academy of Fine Arts.
+Heinrich Heine; Clara and Robert Schumann; Felix Mendelssohn, and Joseph Beuys are among the most prominent artists related to the city.